 “These tires are really indicative of the support we’re getting from [sponsor].
 These are the best casings out there, and [sponsor]’s tread is a decade ahead of where the stock rubber is.”

 “You couldn’t be competitive in today’s field without custom casings.
-And thanks to [sponsor]’s tread pattern, today’s field could be competitive with me.”
+And thanks to [sponsor]’s tread pattern, today’s field couldn’t be competitive with me.”